westermo/snmpsharp/README.md

 </ItemGroup>
 ```

 Every named OID arc is generated automatically.
-Branches are namespaces with a `Constants.Oid` property; scalar leaves and tables are static classes in their parent namespace.
+Branches are namespaces with a `Id.Oid` property; scalar leaves and tables are static classes in their parent namespace.
 Names are PascalCased, the redundant module prefix is removed from descendants, and C# keywords are escaped.

 ```csharp
 // LLDP-MIB's lldpObjects branch: